-- Create a major gateway at the east end of Main Street, - Create new development sites for civic space, new development and parking, - Create new infill development that complements the historic housing stock along South Union Street, - Reconnect Monroe Avenue to downtown through the addition of continuous building frontages, - Expand and improve Manhattan Square Park and create a major civic space in front of the Strong Museum, - Extend Woodbury Boulevard to improve connections and new opportunities for infill development, - Create new neighborhoods that provide a built-in-constituency for Manhattan Square Park and other downtown destinations, - Narrow Broad Street to provide new building sites that would create a stronger public realm.
+- Create a major gateway at the east end of Main Street, - Create new development sites for civic space, new development and parking, - Create new infill development that complements the historic housing stock along South Union Street. - Reconnect Monroe Avenue to downtown through the addition of continuous building frontages, - Expand and improve Manhattan Square Park and create a major civic space in front of the Strong Museum. - Extend Woodbury Boulevard to improve connections and new opportunities for infill development, - Create new neighborhoods that provide a built-in-constituency for Manhattan Square Park and other downtown destinations.